 MeetEdgar really has your back.
 Hands-on support from a human is available on weekdays, backed up a giant library of social media marketing strategies, tips and tricks in their ‘Edgar University’ and help articles.

 The team behind the scenes also love to meet and educate users.
-They host regular Office Hours as a more informal Q&A learning session to get the most out of the tool and ‘Parties’ that get users together to share social media automation tactics.
+They host regular Office Hours as a more informal Q&A learning session to get the most out of the tool and ‘Parties’ that get users together to share social media automation tactics and fill their calendars.

 I had to contact MeetEdgar’s support team to find out how to export content (there’s no feature for this but they’re happy to do so if you send them an email) and it’s full marks from me!

-Going into this review I was looking for a tool to take away the tedium and time involved with tweeting out Surges’ reviews and ‘Meet the Maker’ interviews.
-As the site’s content grows, it would become impossible for one person to stay on top of.
+Going into this review I was looking for a tool to take away the tedium and time involved with regularly sharing Surges’ reviews on multiple accounts.
+As the site’s content has grown, it’s become harder for one person to stay on top of as a side project.
 I’m pleased to report that MeetEdgar’s recycled posts and AI copywriting tool has solved that problem, for good.

-The low limits of the Lite plan will force many users into the $49 per month pricing tier.
-There’s no easy way to export your posts, though ask nicely and I found out they will manually do this for you).
-The frequency of reposting isn’t as flexible as it could be and it also took me a while to work out that the scheduler was the same week on repeat.
+There’s no easy way to export your posts, though ask nicely and I found out they will manually do this for you.
+The frequency of reposting and scheduling content isn’t as flexible as it could be and it also took me a while to work out that the scheduler was the same week on repeat.
 Plus tailoring content to each social network isn’t yet fully-automated.

-That said, for $19 a month, MeetEdgar takes care of all my content sharing on Twitter and LinkedIn – far cheaper than hiring a social media manager and far easier than doing it myself.
+That said, for $19 a month, MeetEdgar takes care of all my content sharing on Twitter, Facebook and LinkedIn – far cheaper than hiring a social media manager and far easier than doing it myself.
 Making signing up an easy decision to make!
 Do so with Surges for a 14-day free trial and 50% off your first 2 months’ subscription.